Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: A combinatorial formula for face dimension

+At this stage of the row reduction process, each row has exactly one nonzero entry in the left half of the matrix (namely, a $-1$ in some column $p_w$), and a factorization of $p_w$ in the last $k$ columns.
+We claim that, for each non-atom $p_w$ and each connected component $Z$ of $\nabla_{p_w}$, there exists a row with $-1$ in the column $p_w$ whose factorization in the last $k$ columns lies in $Z$.
+Indeed, suppose $i \in \supp(z)$ for some $z \in Z$.
+Then $p_i \preceq p_w$ in $P$, so one of the rows of the original matrix $H_F$ corresponds to the equality $x_{p_i} + x_{p_w - p_i} = x_{p_w}$ satisfied by all points in $F$.
+In the current matrix, that row still has $-1$ in the column $p_w$, and the factorization $z'$ of $p_w$ in the last $k$ columns has a positive value in the column $p_i$.
+As such, $z' \in Z$, and the claim is proven.

-Lastly, each row in the lower half of the matrix has $-1$ in some column $p_w$, and subtracting the appropriate row from the top half of the matrix yields a trade for $P$ in the final $k$ rows, as depicted below.
-Moreover, the connected components of $\nabla_{p_w}$ naturally partition the nonzero elements of $P$ preceding $p_w$, and since each relation in $P$ corresponds to a facet equation of $F$, there must be at least one factorization in each connected component of $\nabla_{p_w}$ appearing in the final $k$ entries of some row.
-As such, eliminating all nonzero entries in the lower left block results in a presentation matrix $M_\rho$ in the lower right block.
+For the last stage of the row-reduction process, from each row in the lower half of the matrix with $-1$ in the column $p_w$, subtract the appropriate row from the top half of the matrix, yielding 0 in the column $p_w$ and a trade for $P$ in the final $k$ columns, as depicted below.
+Let $Z$ denote the connected component of $\nabla_{p_w}$ containing the factorization of $p_w$ in the rows of $A$.
+By the claim in the previous paragraph, for each connected component $Z'$ of $\nabla_{p_w}$ other than $Z$, there is at least one trade between a factorization in $Z$ and a factorization in $Z'$ occuring in the lower right block.
+As such, the lower right block $M_\rho$ is in fact a presentation matrix of $P$ for some finite presentation $\rho$ of $P$.

 The above steps ensure the matrix now has the form in~\eqref{eq:matrixform}.
 Substitution then yields